-The bill amends existing laws regarding electric utilities, specifically focusing on net metering systems.
-It establishes new definitions and modifies the generation capacity limits for these systems, allowing for a maximum generating capacity of twenty-five kilowatts per meter for residential use and two hundred kilowatts per meter for nonresidential use.
-Additionally, the bill introduces the term "primary feeder," which refers to power lines that transport electricity from substations to distribution transformers.
+This bill amends existing laws related to electric utilities, specifically focusing on net metering systems.
+It establishes new definitions and modifies the generation capacity limits for these systems, allowing for a maximum of twenty-five kilowatts per meter for residential use and two hundred kilowatts per meter for nonresidential use.
+Additionally, it introduces the term "primary feeder," which refers to power lines that transport electricity from substations to distribution transformers.

-Furthermore, the bill outlines the conditions under which electric utilities can charge fees to customer-generators.
+The bill also outlines the conditions under which electric utilities can charge fees to customer-generators.
 It prohibits utilities from increasing a customer-generator's minimum monthly charge beyond that of other customers in the same rate class unless the customer-generator operates a net metering system with a capacity exceeding twenty-five kilowatts and receives commission approval for the fee.
-The bill also mandates that utilities aggregate additional meters attached to a net metering system upon request, provided certain conditions are met, such as the additional meter being on the customer-generator's premises and subject to the same rate schedule.
+Furthermore, it mandates that utilities must aggregate additional meters attached to a net metering system upon request, provided certain conditions are met, such as the additional meter being on the customer-generator's premises and subject to the same rate schedule.
 The act is set to take effect on July 1, 2025.

 Statutes affected: